maticnetwork/zkevm-docs/docs/deploy-fullzkevm.md

 If the Prover is the only container you will be running externally in a cloud, then it is preferable to have a minimum 300GB of storage in the primary machine.

-Depending on the user's sources, the zkEVM network can be implemented with either the actual _Full Prover_ or the _Mock Prover_.
+Depending on the user's resources, the zkEVM network can be implemented with either the actual _Full Prover_ or the _Mock Prover_.

 The Full Prover is resource-intensive as it utilises the exact same proving stack employed in the real and live zkEVM network.